SebastianAllmeier/SebastianAllmeier.github.io/content/projects/rmftool.md

 A paper, accepted at the _Tools for Stochastic Modelling and Evaluation_ workshop of IFIP Performance 2021 and can be found here: [Link][1]

-To install the package simply

-The package / tool can be easily installed by using pip:
+The tool can be easily installed by using pyhtons package manager pip:
 ```python
 pip install rmftool
 ```